Finite element approximation for a convective Brinkman--Forchheimer problem coupled with a heat equation: Numerical examples

 \section{Numerical examples}

 In this section, we present several numerical experiments that illustrate the performance of the developed finite element method.
-The experiments were performed using a code that we implemented in MATLAB, and the discrete scheme \eqref{eq:modelweak_discrete} was solved using a fixed-point iteration algorithm.
+These examples were performed with a code that we implemented in \texttt{C++}.
+All matrices were assembled exactly, and global linear systems were solved with the multifrontal massively parallel sparse direct solver (MUMPS) \cite{MUMPS1,MUMPS2}.
+For the visualization of finite element approximations, we used the open-source application ParaView \cite{Ayachit2015ThePG}.

-The setting for the numerical experiments is as follows: $\Omega=(0,1)^2$.
-The viscosity coefficient $\nu$, the thermal diffusivity coefficient $\kappa$, and the parameter $s$ are as follows:
+Given a mesh $\T_h$, we approximate the velocity and pressure of the fluid with the Taylor--Hood element \eqref{TH:vel_space}--\eqref{TH:press_space} and the temperature of the fluid with functions in the space described in \eqref{eq:discrete_temp_space} with $\mathfrak{r} = 2$.
+We solve the nonlinear system \eqref{eq:modelweak_discrete} using the fixed-point strategy described in \textbf{Algorithm 1}.
+To investigate experimental convergence rates, we define the total number of degrees of freedom as follows: $\text{Ndof}:=\text{dim}(\mathbf{X}_h) + \text{dim}(M_h) + \text{dim}(Y_h).$